MediaComem/comem-webdev/subjects/angular/README.md

 }
 ```

-Parameters are passed to pipes by appending `:value` to them in the template:
+Parameters are passed to pipes by appending `:value` to them in the template in `src/app/app.component.html`:

 ```html
 <p>